 In order to determine if you have glaucoma, your eye doctor will perform a variety of eye tests.
 A thorough evaluation will be required before a diagnosis is made.
 Visual acuity, a refraction, and best vision with glasses will be checked.
 Eye pressure will be measured to determine if the level is normal.
 The thickness of your cornea will also be checked because thinner cornea are a risk factor for glaucoma.
 Peripheral vision will be checked because of the role it plays in glaucoma.
 The drainage of the trabecular meshwork will be examined with a special contact lens called a gonioscopy lens.
 Your eyes may be dilated to help the doctor view the lens and the back part of the eye and examine the optic nerve carefully.
 A retinal exam may also be performed during the dilated examination.
 Photographs of your optic nerves or computer scans of the optic nerve shape may also be taken.

 As glaucoma develops into the moderate or advanced stages of the disease, optic nerve fibers are destroyed, causing the optic nerve to look as if has been hollowed out.
 Your doctor may also be able to see the loss of small sections of retinal nerves around the optic nerve, or small areas of bleeding on the optic nerve.
 Additionally, if angle closure is present, your doctor may be able to see iris or scar tissue physically blocking the trabecular drain.
+We proudly serve the Greenville and greater Clinton, South Carolina areas with the best glaucoma services.

 Early glaucoma treatment normally involves eye drops that help to lower the eye pressure.
 These medications commonly work by decreasing the amount of fluid produced by the eye, with less fluid being produced there will be less pressure in the eye.
 Other forms of eye drops work by allowing my fluid to drain out of the eye(s).
 The use of these medicated eye drops can slow or halt the formation of glaucoma.